-Wildfire occurrence, fire intensity and values at risk have continued to increase across the state in recent years.
+Wildfire occurrence, fire intensity and values-at-risk have continued to increase across the state in recent years.
 Three of the primary causal factors behind these increases are population growth, changes in land use, and weather patterns and drought.
-The 2012 wildfire season was one of the worst in history and caused untold millions of dollars' worth of fire-related damages, with \$17 million alone for state fire mobilization.
+The 2015 wildfire season was one of the worst in history and caused untold millions of dollars' worth of fire-related damages, with over one million acres burned in 2015 alone.
 Costs associated with ongoing fire resource deployment, state fire mobilization, as well as lingering air quality issues and freight delay due to road closures, have added up to one of the costliest fire seasons on record.